mbyien/5FunCalculator/README.md

-# 5 Function Calculator
+# Five Function Calculator

-**5FunCalc** is a simple calculator app built using SwiftUI.
+**Five Function Calculator** is a simple calculator app built using SwiftUI.
 It supports basic arithmetic operations, a clean interface, and responsive layout optimized for iPhone devices.